-Lesson Title: Construction word problems - Part 1 Theme: Geometry Lesson Number: M2-L090 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct angles and triangles based on information in word problems. the board.
-Bring a pair of c protractor, and a (purchased or h
+Lesson Title: Construction word Theme: Geometry problems - Part 1 Lesson Number: M2-L090 Class: SSS 2 Time: 40 minutes Learning Outcome By the end of the lesson, pupils will be able to construct angles and triangles based on information in word problems.
+Class: SSS 2 Time: 40 minutes Preparation Write the problem in Opening on the board.
+Bring a pair of compasses, a protractor, and a ruler to class (purchased or handmade).
+Ask pupils to bring geometry sets if they already have them.